 The WJUSD is governed by a seven (7) member Board of Trustees, with residence in one of seven geographical electoral districts.
 The District serves students in a 305 square mile area mostly in Yolo County.
 The District also includes a small area of southern Sutter County.
 While most District students live in the City of Woodland, several rural communities are within the District's boundaries.
 The District has a diverse ethnic and culturally enriched population.

-Woodland Joint Unified School District includes six (6) preschools, ten (10) K-6 elementary schools, one (1) elementary charter school, two (2) middle schools, two (2) comprehensive senior high schools for grades 9-12, a continuation high school, and an adult school.
+Woodland Joint Unified School District includes six (6) preschools, six (6) school sites with Transitional Kindergarten (TK), ten (10) K-6 elementary schools, one (1) elementary charter school, two (2) middle schools, two (2) comprehensive senior high schools for grades 9-12, a continuation high school, and an adult school.
 We also provide Alternative Education: K-8 Home Study serving grades K-8, Community Day School serving grades 2-6, and the Independent Learning Center (ILC) for grades 9 through 12.
-Student population for grades K-12 is 9,932.
+Student population for grades TK-12 is 9,884.

 With a budget of $82 million for 2014-2015, the District has adequate reserves to meet fiscal uncertainties.
 The District's 2014-2015 revenue limit of $5,328.24 per ADA supports a wide variety of programs and a staff of 597 certificated employees and 410 classified employees.